The Founders of Satellite Beach

 day is city resident Betty Atkins.

 21 Dec 1958.
-First City Hall and Fire Department Complex
+City Hall and Fire Department Complex

-The first City Hall, Fire Dept, and Police Dept were all housed in one building and built on land donated by Percy Hedgecock.
+The first City Hall and Fire Dept were all housed in one building and built on land donated by Percy Hedgecock.
 The entire complex cost the City $6500 and was built in 4 months by volunteer labor.
+The first Police Dept office space was located in a residential house located on the east side of City Hall.

-Sam Sneed prepares to Tee off with Paul Pruitt and Hub Hedgecock.
-Hub's son Mark stands by as caddie for his Dad.
+Sam Snead prepares to Tee off with Paul Pruitt and Hub Hedgecock.
+Hub's son Mark (far right) stands by as caddie for his Dad.

-L - R : Unk, June Hedgecock, Sam Sneed, Percy Hedecock, Sam Sneed and Lou Pavlokos
+L - R : Unk, June Hedgecock, Sam Snead, Percy Hedgecock, Sam Snead and Lou Pavlokos

 Frank Clark, and Ted Craver